- About Barnacre

 Ankha has a fabulous brown fleece, very dense and lovely crimp.
 One of the show judges when she won one of her brown championships suggested that anyone wanting to breed coloured alpacas should check out Ankha, praise indeed!
 Her first fleece measured an ultrafine 17 micons with a 3.3 standard deviation and a 100% comfort factor – nice!

-Ankha produced two stunning babies so far, both brown her first being a boy and the second a girl.
-This year Ankha has been mated to Darwin who himself has sired a number of colour champions and a Supreme Champion so we are hoping for great things.
+Ankha produced three stunning babies so far, all brown her first being a boy the second a girl and the third a boy.
+This year Ankha has been mated to Sandstorm.

 Ankha has been adopted by Hazel Willoughby.